dfds/postmortems/PM2020-004 - CoreDNS upgrade issue.md

 ## Action Items

-- Action plan for checking release notes from both source and vendor in case of upgrading components / add-ons
+- Action plan for checking release notes from both source and vendor in case of upgrading components / add-ons.
+- We need monitoring of core services with direct health checks / metrics on these services instead of monitoring them by proxy checks / metrics.